thisisyusub/Flutter-Architecture-Guideline/README.md

 --------
 ## 5. **l10n**

 It is the new localization approach of Flutter.
 This folder just stores `*.arb` files for different languages.
-You can
+You can read about it from [here](https://docs.google.com/document/d/10e0saTfAv32OZLRmONy866vnaw0I2jwL8zukykpgWBc/edit).

 --------
-## 6. Presentation
+## 6. presentation
 Presentation contains all UI codes and integration with blocs.
 It is divided into different parts.

 - **dialogs**